When nothing flows, start with your breath

 While each breathwork experience is unique, here's the general flow of a session:

-You’ll be supported to stay with your own experience, making adjustments when needed: whether that means shifting position, pausing, or softening your breath.
-Your agency and choice are central throughout.
+• This is where we move into Introspective Breathwork®.
+You’ll be supported to stay with your own experience, making adjustments whenever needed.
+Whether that means shifting position, pausing, or softening your breath.
+Intentional music is played to support your process.

 Hi, I’m Liv

-I know what it’s like to feel overwhelmed by emotion, stuck in your head and disconnected from your body.
-For a long time, I searched outside myself for answers, but then I found breathwork, and everything began to shift.
+I know what it’s like to feel overwhelmed by emotions, stuck in your head and disconnected from your body.
+For a long time, I searched outside myself for answers, and then I discovered breathwork, and everything began to shift.

 I hold certifications in Introspective Breathwork® Therapy and Usui Reiki, with specialist training in somatics and trauma-informed care.
-My work continues to evolve as I deepen my learning in nervous system education, regulation, and body-first healing.
-I primarily work with women online, with limited in-person sessions available in Brighton and Hove.
+My work continues to evolve through my commitment to nervous system education.
+I am deeply interested in the impact of dysfunctional family dynamics and early developmental trauma, and their role in adult health and disease.
+I primarily work 1:1 with women online, with limited in-person sessions available in Brighton’s North Laine.

 soma